DiegoFleitas/sls-youtube-backup/README.md

 # Sarambabot

-Quick & dirty Serverless Discord bot that checks a twitter feed every minute & forwards One Piece updates to a specific discord channel
+A serverless Discord bot that checks a twitter feed every minute & forwards One Piece updates to a specific discord channel

 ### Test